 Production Location and qualified labor are the factors involved in driving the cost of the Espresso machines higher.

 Many electronic machine appliances are manufactured in low-wage countries like China.
-In contrast, high-end espresso machines are manufactured in the home county of Espresso i-e Italy where the cost of production is higher.
+In contrast, high-end espresso machines are manufactured in the home country of Espresso i-e Italy where the cost of production is higher.

 7- Brand Reputation